 A simple one-surface filling can take about 10-15 minutes, but times greatly vary depending on the size and location of the cavity, the need for anesthesia among others.
 When the case calls for it, several fillings can be done at the same time, saving the patient time and trouble.
 You can expect a dental filling(s) procedure to last about 30-40 minutes.

-After anesthetizing (numbing) the area, the cavity or fractured tooth is cleaned out and prepared for bonding (gluing) the composite to the tooth, then the materials is placed in layers that are incrementally light-cured (hardened) with a UV light lamp.
-Ultimately, the filling is adjusted to your bite and polished to give it a natural looking appearance.
+After anesthetizing (numbing) the area, the cavity or fractured tooth is cleaned out and prepared for bonding (gluing) the composite to the tooth, and then the materials are placed in layers that are incrementally light-cured (hardened) with a UV light lamp.
+Ultimately, the filling is adjusted to your bite and polished to give it a natural-looking appearance.